'Black Presence: Asian and Black

 Hockley, Adrian Jobson, Hessan Rahaman, Peter Leek

-Image production: Graeme Hill, John Mahoney, Christian Potter,
+Image production: Grahame Hill, John Mahoney, Christian Potter,

 Lowell Potter, Emma Wallis